manan-d8/CB31_CyberKnights/Character_Detection/README.md

-# Charecter Detection Model
+# Character Detection Model
-### We Used YoloV3 for Charecter Detection.
+### YoloV3 for Charecter Detection have been used.
-### Model is Trained on Approximate 1000 Images with each having 8-10 charecters.
+### Model is Trained on Approximate 1000 Images with each having 8-10 characters.
 ### Acc : 84.66%
 ### IOU : 74.25%

 # How To Use ?
 ##### Step 1
-* Dawnload Our Weights File From [here](https://drive.google.com/file/d/1DC7a8VNodvJYHZwn1pl8bPj0EYOh086H/view?usp=sharing)
+* Download Our Weights File From [here](https://drive.google.com/file/d/1DC7a8VNodvJYHZwn1pl8bPj0EYOh086H/view?usp=sharing)
 * Put this Weights File in Weights Folder in Character_Detection Folder

 ##### step 2